aedobbyn/beer-data-science/present/brewsentation.md

 }
 ```

-<small>Note that this is a `for` loop so it's pretty slow 😔.
-Optimizing it is on the docket.</small>
+This approach is a bit slow because it uses a a `for` loop 😔.
+Optimizing it is on the docket.

 Grabbing all Beers
 ========================================================